 Portions of the nine proposed route modifications would occur outside of the analysis area previously reviewed in the FEIS (RUS 2019) and ROD (RUS et al. 2020).
 Together, the decision whether to approve the proposed route modifications and the associated administrative action necessary to facilitate the C-HC Project to cross the Refuge is a major Federal action requiring compliance with NEPA (42 United States Code [USC] 4321).
-To comply with the requirements of NEPA, this draft SEA has been prepared to disclose the potential environmental impacts associated with the construction, operation, maintenance, and decommissioning of the proposed route modifications.
-This draft SEA has been prepared in compliance with the Council on Environmental Quality (CEQ) Regulations for Implementing NEPA (40 CFR 1500-1508) to determine if significant impacts would result from the nine proposed route modifications, either individually or collectively.
+To comply with the requirements of NEPA, this final SEA has been prepared to disclose the potential environmental impacts associated with the construction, operation, maintenance, and decommissioning of the proposed route modifications.
+This final SEA has been prepared in compliance with the Council on Environmental Quality (CEQ) Regulations for Implementing NEPA (40 CFR 1500-1508) to determine if significant impacts would result from the nine proposed route modifications, either individually or collectively.

 NEPA and its implementing regulations (40 CFR 1500-1508), together with agency-specific NEPA regulations, outline the responsibilities of Federal agencies in the NEPA process.
-This draft SEA addresses these requirements by tiering to the environmental analyses conducted in the FEIS, evaluating and refining existing analyses, and preparing environmental consequences analyses for the nine proposed route modifications, as appropriate and as directed in 40 CFR 1501.11; 7 CFR 1970.17; 43 CFR 46.140; and 33 CFR 230.13.
-More information explaining how this draft SEA tiers to the FEIS is provided in the introduction section of Chapter 3.
+This final SEA addresses these requirements by tiering to the environmental analyses conducted in the FEIS, evaluating and refining existing analyses, and preparing environmental consequences analyses for the nine proposed route modifications, as appropriate and as directed in 40 CFR 1501.11; 7 CFR 1970.17; 43 CFR 46.140; and 33 CFR 230.13.
+More information explaining how this final SEA tiers to the FEIS is provided in the introduction section of Chapter 3.

-1.1 Public Participation for this Draft SEA
+1.1 Public Participation for the Draft SEA

-The draft SEA will be made available for a 14-day public review period, which will be announced in local Wisconsin and Iowa newspapers and on USDA Rural Development's website.
-RUS will collect electronic public comments during the 14-day review period and revise the SEA, as needed, to address substantive public comments.
-RUS strongly encourages public comments to be submitted electronically to the following email address: CardinaltoHickoryCreekEIS@usda.gov.
-No hard copy comments will be accepted.
-All written comments must be provided electronically.
-Comments may be submitted via voicemail by leaving a message at (202) 692-1970.
+The draft SEA was made available for a 14-day public review period, which was announced in local Wisconsin and Iowa newspapers and on USDA Rural Development's website.
+RUS collected electronic public comments during the 14-day review period and revised the SEA to address substantive public comments.
+RUS strongly encouraged public comments to be submitted electronically to the following email address: CardinaltoHickoryCreekEIS@usda.gov.
+No hard copy comments were accepted.
+All written comments were provided electronically.
+A summary of public comments received on the Draft SEA and agency responses are provided in Appendix B of this Final SEA.